SusanneGlaessel/EventPHQMD/README.md

 ### Root
 https://root.cern/install/

-Root with c++17 standard is strongly recommended.
+Root with c++17 standard is recommended.

 UniGen classes are not required, they are part of the installation.